 The concept of Eco-Effectiveness seeks to realize a supportive relationship between the ecological systems on which we as humans depend and long-term economic success.
 The goal is not to minimise human impact on ecological systems and the cradle-to-grave flow of materials, but to maximize our positive impact on the world around us and to generate cyclical, cradle-to-cradle flows of materials that maintain or even increase their value as a resource over time (upcycling).

-In order to meet the needs of a world population of almost 10 billion in 2050, there is no doubt we will have to make more sustainable and effective use of the our oceans and seas, including the North Sea.
-Based on learnings from the LiNSI project and other activities, I believe that we need to think about offshore structures in a new way: rather than developing structures for one particular purpose and removing them to shore when we don’t need them for that particular purpose any more, we should explore how to maximize the number of (ecosystem) services that can be provided by these structures in one place.
+In order to meet the needs of a growing world population, there is no doubt we need to make better and more sustainable use of our oceans and seas.
+Based on learnings from the past 10 years, I believe that we need to think about our role as humans in marine ecosystems in a new way.
+Rather than developing energy installations, artificial reefs and other offshore structures for one particular purpose and removing them to shore when we no longer need them for that particular purpose, we should explore how to (re)use them for multiple purposes and try to maximize the number of (ecosystem) services that can be provided by these structures in one place.
 Building and transporting offshore structures from virgin material costs a lot of resources and energy.
 Placing them on the seabed, so they can be safely used, disturbs surrounding marine communities.
 Taking them away, once again disturbs marine life.
-At the moment, most of my work focuses on this challenge as you may see under Projects.
+At the moment, most of my work focuses on challenges related to the design, (re)use and repurposing of offshore structures as you may see under Projects.

-If you want to know more, don’t hesitate to send me an email and I will get in touch with you as soon as possible.
+If you want to know more, send me an email and I will get in touch with you as soon as possible.